laurenrosie/Bank-Tech-Test-Ruby/README.md

 ## User Interface

-This will be accessed via the Javascript Console in any browser.
+This will be accessed via any Ruby REPL for example IRB.

 ```
 > my_account = Account.new()